-11. Discussions amongst members of TEC and across officer groups in London local government have arrived at an emerging consensus that the programme should encompass three main strands:
+- 10. Discussions amongst members of TEC and across officer groups in London local government have arrived at an emerging consensus that the programme should encompass three main strands: - Boroughs: Support boroughs to put in place climate action plans that are effectively structured, resourced, governed and supported (within and outside the council), based on robust evidence and accompanied by ongoing monitoring.

-- Boroughs: Support boroughs to put in place climate action plans that are effectively structured, resourced, governed and supported (within and outside the council), based on robust evidence and accompanied by ongoing monitoring. - Sub-regional and London-wide: Work with boroughs to identify and deliver shared projects that are needed at a sub-regional or London-wide scale to support our collective climate targets. - National action: Understand the barriers to delivery, and what package of investment, powers and leadership can unlock delivery of climate targets.
-Work with boroughs, the GLA and national partners to identify and advocate for these. - 12.
+- Sub-regional and London-wide: Work with boroughs to identify and deliver shared projects that are needed at a sub-regional or London-wide scale to support our collective climate targets. - National action: Understand the barriers to delivery, and what package of investment, powers and leadership can unlock delivery of climate targets.
+Work with boroughs, the GLA and national partners to identify and advocate for these. - 11.
 The table below provides an overview of the main areas where London Councils could usefully assist and add value to these goals.
+The Executive commented on this table and was supportive of a shared ambition for London, recognising that the exact agenda will differ in different locations.

-Boroughs Sub-regional / London- wide National advocacy Assist with establishing a robust baseline of emissions across London boroughs - this would require consultancy support but should provide increased value for money and ensure consistency compared to boroughs doing this on their own Assist with energy efficiency projects and programmes, particularly retrofitting.
-This will require working with several different stakeholders, including the London Housing directors, GLA and others Lobby for improved fiscal measures to support retrofitting, the installation of renewable technology and EV infrastructure Identify, support and share best practice around establishing a climate change action plan.
+Boroughs Sub-regional / London- wide National advocacy Assist with establishing a robust baseline of emissions as well as KPI framework across London boroughs - this would require consultancy support but should provide increased value for money and ensure consistency compared to boroughs doing this on their own Assist with energy efficiency projects and programmes, particularly retrofitting.
+This will require working with several different stakeholders, including the London Housing directors, GLA and others Lobby for improved fiscal measures to support retrofitting, the installation of renewable technology and EV and other alternative fuel infrastructure Identify, support and share best practice around establishing a climate change action plan.
 This would include borough officer and member events Energy generation including renewable projects and heat networks.
 Again, this will require working with several different stakeholders, including the GLA Advocate for improved financing and possibly powers for climate change initiatives, e.g. a new 'green deal' Signpost boroughs effectively to the current guidance documents produced by several organisations.
 This would entail the analysis of these guidance documents and recommendations on which ones are suitable to a London borough setting.
-Sustainable procurement, including energy - working with the London Energy Project and the Mayors green procurement code team to develop guidance that boroughs can adopt to their local circumstances Lobby for stronger planning policies to support carbon neutral development Co-ordinate views and activities of the boroughs through assisting the borough officer network Influencing and engaging with the planning sector, utilising our links with the planning officer society and other networks Lobby for stronger, national decarbonisation of transport
+Sustainable procurement, including energy - working with the London Energy Project and the Mayors green procurement code team to develop guidance that boroughs can adopt to their local circumstances Lobby for stronger planning policies to support carbon neutral development Co-ordinate views and activities of the boroughs through assisting the borough officer network Influencing and engaging with the planning sector, utilising our links with the planning officer society and other networks Lobby for stronger, national decarbonisation of transport, including investment into public transport infrastructure